tazama-lf/relay-service-integration-nats/README.md

 # NATS Relay Plugin

-A TypeScript plugin for relaying messages to NATS (Neural Autonomic Transport System), a simple, secure, and high-performance open source messaging system.
+A TypeScript plugin for relaying messages to NATS, a simple, secure, and high-performance open source messaging system.

 ## Overview